Papua New Guinea Defence Force: Maritime Element

 The Maritime element is the naval branch of the PNGDF, being mainly a light patrol force and is responsible for defending local waters only.
 It too suffers from chronic equipment shortages and underfunding.
 The navy has three primary roles: support for military operations, EEZ protection, and heavy logistic support for the army and civil society.

 Current organisation

-The navy is commanded by Captain Max Aleale and consists of approximately 200 personnel and is based in Port Moresby, Manus Island and Milne Bay—and currently comprises the following:
+The navy is commanded by Commander Sebastian Maru and consists of approximately 200 personnel and is based in Port Moresby (HMPNGS Basilisk) and Manus Island (HMPNGS Tarangau) and currently comprises the following: